Insights Discovery

 Unlike some personality assessments, Insights Discovery isn't about labelling people or putting them in boxes.
 It's about giving people practical language for understanding behaviour — their own, and everyone else's.

-Each person who completes the Insights Discovery evaluator receives a personalised profile.
+Each person who completes the Insights Discovery evaluator receives a personalised profile, often simply referred to as an Insights profile or colour profile.
 This document — typically 20+ pages — explores their communication style, strengths, potential blind spots, and how they tend to behave under pressure.

 The Framework